Historiography of the Christianization of the Roman Empire: Sanctity of life

 Historians Marc Stauch and Kay Wheat write that "in Greek and Roman times not all human life was regarded as worthy of protection.
 Slaves and 'barbarians' did not have a full right to life and human sacrifices and gladiatorial combat were acceptable...
 [F]or Plato, infanticide is one of the regular institutions of the ideal State; ...
 And whilst there were deviations from these views... such practices...were less proscribed in ancient times.
-Most historians of western morals agree that the rise of ...Christianity contributed greatly to the general feeling that human life is valuable and worthy of respect".
+Several historians of western morals agree that the rise of ...Christianity contributed greatly to the general feeling that human life is valuable and worthy of respect".

 W.E.H.Lecky gives the now classical account in his history of European morals saying Christianity "formed a new standard" of belief in the sanctity of human life.
 Legal and ethical scholar John Keown distinguishes this 'sanctity of life' doctrine from "a quality of life approach, which recognizes only instrumental value in human life, and a vitalistic approach, which regards life as an absolute moral value...
 [Keown says it is the] sanctity of life approach ... which embeds a presumption in favor of preserving life, but concedes that there are circumstances in which life should not be preserved at all costs".
 This continues to provide a conceptual foundation for modern laws concerning end of life issues.